-> Watching Ellen Edmond’s webinar, “Implementing a Multi-Tiered System of Math Support, Grades 1–8,” reminded me of what I know about Response to Intervention (RTI) strategies and differentiation.
+Watching Ellen Edmond’s webinar, “Implementing a Multi-Tiered System of Math Support, Grades 1–8,” reminded me of what I know about Response to Intervention (RTI) strategies and differentiation.
 In addition, it brought me up-to-date on the most recent research and best practices on the topic.
-There are several resources from I’ve pulled together that you can download and use in your department meeting, professional development day, or even for your own personal planning.
+There are several resources from which I’ve pulled together ideas that you can download and use in your department meeting, professional development day, or even for your own personal planning.

 The idea of “mathematical power for all,” reaching all students, first gained national prominence through the 1989 National Council of Teachers of Mathematics (NCTM) Standards documents released starting in 1989.
 This idea that every student should achieve some core base of standards in math regardless of socioeconomic characteristics or previous experiences in mathematics is at the core of the NCTM standards movement, the Common Core State Standards, and more broadly, the education reform and accountability movement in the U.S.

 Nonetheless, we still face the challenge of finding ways to educate every student and bring them to age-appropriate mathematical proficiency.
 As Ms. Edmonds stated in her webinar, “The use of the word every is really intentional because the term “all” has traditionally been used and unfortunately all didn’t always mean all.”
-I struggle with this every day--on my own to convince myself that every students can reach the standards, and to convince other teachers that certain students are not “lost causes” in our classrooms.
+I struggle with this every day–on my own, to convince myself that every students can reach the standards, and to convince other teachers that certain students are not “lost causes” in our classrooms.

-What Are Multi-Tiered Systems Of Support?
+What Are Multi-Tiered Systems of Support?

 According to Edmonds, the MTSS model is:

 An evidence based model of schooling that uses data-based problem solving to integrate academic and behavioral instruction and intervention.
 The integrated instruction and intervention is delivered in varying intensities based on student need.
 Those varying intensities equal the multiple tiers that the term references.
-Need driven decision making ensures that the school resources are really reaching the appropriate students at the appropriate level.
+Need-driven decision making ensures that the school resources are really reaching the appropriate students, at the appropriate level.

 For me, a visual helps explain the idea of MTSS in education.
 I liked Ms. Edmond’s Venn diagram from her webinar, and have developed it a bit to be able to apply it to our local situations explained at the end of this article.